How to export or move fish for human consumption from the UK.

 The UK and other countries use these documents to monitor fishing activity and to detect illegal, unreported and unregulated fishing.

-Send fish from GB to an EU BCP or NI PoE
+Send fish from Great Britain to an EU BCP or Northern Ireland point of entry

-You’ll need to send all consignments of fish and fishery products through an EU BCP or NI PoE with approved facilities if the fish was:
+You’ll need to send all consignments of fish and fishery products through an EU BCP or Northern Ireland point of entry with approved facilities if the fish was:

 - caught by a UK flagged vessel

-- imported into GB and processed or stored
+- imported into Great Britain and processed or stored

-- landed anywhere except the EU or NI
+- landed anywhere except the EU or Northern Ireland

 BCPs in the EU

-Your EU importer must notify the BCP or PoE in NI in advance of your arrival.
+Your EU importer must notify the BCP or point of entry in Northern Ireland in advance of your arrival.
 Notification periods vary.
-Check with the BCP or PoE to find out how much notice you must give.
+Check with the BCP or point of entry to find out how much notice you must give.

 Fishery products entering the EU via Calais or Coquelles must travel to the BCP at Boulogne-sur-Mer under a Common Transit Convention (CTC) declaration submitted up to 72 hours in advance of arrival.
 Lorries arriving in Calais or Coquelles will be directed to the green corridor to go to the Boulogne-sur-Mer BCP, where checks will be carried out.